Snoring and apnea cause:

 Dr. Shervin Molayem, DDS is a Los Angeles–based periodontist and implant surgeon specializing in functional dentistry and full‑mouth reconstruction, known for treating oral health as part of whole-body wellness.
 A UCLA and USC-trained researcher, he’s published on the oral–systemic link.

-MADs are clinically validated for patients with mild to moderate obstructive sleep apnea (AHI between 5 and 30).
-Key points of validation include:
+MADs are clinically validated for patients with mild to moderate obstructive sleep apnea (AHI between 5 and 30) and individuals with upper airway resistance (UARS).
+CPAP and other solutions like Inspire are often recommended for more severe cases.

-Randomized controlled trials have shown that MADs significantly reduce AHI (Apnea-Hypopnea Index), especially in patients with lower BMI and positional apnea.
+✔️ Randomized controlled trials have shown that MADs significantly reduce AHI (Apnea-Hypopnea Index), especially in patients with lower BMI and who have positional apnea.